MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-meetings-sensitive-protection.md

 [!INCLUDE[Teams Premium ECM](includes/teams-premium-ecm.md)]

 For the *sensitive* level of protection, we'll restrict who can bypass the lobby, who can present, and who can record.
-You can restrict additional actions as well if your organization requires it.
+You can restrict other actions as well if your organization requires it.

 The following table describes which actions we'll restrict for sensitive meetings and where those settings are configured.